 |Michigan||Choice Waiver Program

 Via the MI Choice Waiver, previously called the Home and Community Based Services for the Elderly and Disabled Waiver Program, “community living supports” are available to physically disabled state residents a minimum of 18 years old and frail elderly persons 65 and over.
 Provided in one’s home or a community setting, such as an assisted living residence, dementia care is offered in addition to assistance with personal care, managing finances, shopping for groceries, and preparing meals.
+More info.

 |Minnesota||Elderly Waiver (EW) & CADI Waiver

 The Elderly Waiver and the Community Access for Disability Inclusion Waiver (CADI), also called the Community Alternatives for Disabled Individuals Waiver, offer “customized living services”, which can include services in assisted living residences.
 One important distinction between the two waivers is that CADI is intended for persons under 65 years old at the time of enrollment, while the EW is for persons age 65 and over.
 In addition to “customized living services”, there is also the option of “24-hour customized living services”, which includes around the clock supervision.
 For 24-hour customized living services, the level of care need is greater than for customized living services.
-However, with this option, services can be provided in memory care units.
+With this option, services can be provided in memory care units.

 |Mississippi||Assisted Living (AL) Waiver